le5n/test-task/readme.md

 ##### Notes #####

 * Validation of console params is not full as it's not in requirements
-* At least one param should be passed by "-n" and "-s" options
+* All startup options are required
-* If port value is not passed server will run on 8080 by default
+* For "-n" and "-s" param must be separated only by comma (no spaces)
 * As far as actors logic is not implemented yet, scheduling process is done without akka features and might be slightly different from requirements